vbouchet31/vbouchet31.github.io/about.md

 permalink: /about/
 ---

-I am a Drupal architect currentyl working at [Acquia](https://acquia.com).
+I am a Drupal architect currently working at [Acquia](https://acquia.com).
 I like to run and travel during my personal time.